-No matter the age, math is always a complicated subject to try and master, but there are some areas that seem harder to grasp than others.
+No matter the age, math can be a complicated subject to try and master There are some areas that seem harder to grasp than others.
 Areas and concepts like algebra, calculus, and geometry can be especially difficult, and if your child fails to get an understanding of how they work in each grade level then it can compound and get harder for them.

-Even those these are common areas where kids might need help, that doesn’t mean the other concepts aren’t important.
-Some children are great at the more complex math problems but find it hard to grasp simpler problems, so don’t just assume that it’s going to be the most complicated areas.
+Even basic math could be where kids might need help.
+Some children are great at the more complex math problems but find it hard to grasp simpler problems.
+Math is one of those subjects that continues to build on each concept.

 The best thing to do is act as soon as you notice a problem so that your child can quickly begin to learn the ideas and get back on track learning at the pace of the rest of the class.
 An elementary math tutor can be the simple solution that your child needs in order to give them the skills they’ll use all the way through to college and beyond.

-Once you’ve established that a math tutor is the next best move for your child, you’ll need to begin the search for one that is good enough for your kid’s needs.
+Once you’ve established that a math tutor is the next best move for your child, you’ll need to begin the search for one that is a good fit for your child's needs.
 There are a few things you need to look for when finding a tutor, including:

 Nowadays, finding a math tutor can be as easy as looking online as there are some great resources available to help you find the perfect fit.
 However, be sure that they can answer all of your questions before you consider them as your child’s tutor.